 All those benefits definitely sound very attractive — but once again, it’s all about KPIs.
-Yes, being on page two of the search results can dramatically decrease your reach.
-But you can still survive and even thrive without reaching the top three search results.
+Yes, being on page two of the search results can dramatically decrease your reach, but you can still survive and even thrive without reaching the top three search results.

 It’s very important to understand your competitive landscape.
-Unless you have direct access to your competition’s Google Ads accounts or somehow have a mole planted on their side, however, you won’t really know if what they’re doing is successful or not.
+Unless you have direct access to your competition’s Google Ads accounts or somehow have a mole planted on their side, you won’t really know if what they’re doing is successful or not.
 It’s much more important to have a firm grip on your own KPI goals and to know what your plan of attack is to achieve them.

-With that said, Google does provide auction insights for comparing performance against top competitors for a particular keyword or traffic source.
+With that said, Google does provide auction insights for comparing performance against competitors for a particular keyword or traffic source.

 This allows you to see how you’re competing and make strategic decisions about additional opportunities.
-And if you notice a spike in CPC or a dip in average position, your auction insights are a good first place to check.
+And if you notice a spike in CPC or a dip in position, your auction insights are a good first place to check.